imthenachoman/nSPTiles/README.md

-slider body position | position of the slider body in the slider slider background color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1) slider background opacity | opacity from 0 (transparent) to 100 (solid)<br /><br />leave blank for none slider background color on hover | undefined slider background opacity on hover | undefined tile image and FA slider heading push | if the tile image and/or FA are positioned on the bottom then push them on top of the slider heading tile custom ID | custom ID to use for the tile<br /><br />default is nTile_[ID] where ID is the ID of the entry in the list tile custom class(es) | custom class(s) to add to the tile
+slider body position | position of the slider body in the slider slider background color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1) slider background opacity | opacity from 0 (transparent) to 100 (solid)<br /><br />leave blank for none slider background color on hover | slider background opacity on hover | tile image and FA slider heading push | if the tile image and/or FA are positioned on the bottom then push them on top of the slider heading tile custom ID | custom ID to use for the tile<br /><br />default is nTile_[ID] where ID is the ID of the entry in the list tile custom class(es) | custom class(s) to add to the tile